Cour Carrée: Description

 At the center of the Cour Carrée, there is a fountain.

 Although the buildings were built over a period of 250 years, they show great homogeneity.
 The ground floor and the two floors have successions of windows, bas-reliefs, and statues in niches.
 The French sovereigns left their monograms on the parts they built.
-Those of Henri II, Charles IX, Henri IV, Louis XIII and Louis XIV can easily be identified and they help track the history of construction.
+Those of Henry II, Charles IX, Henry IV, Louis XIII and Louis XIV can easily be identified and they help track the history of construction.

-The Republic did not want to be outdone and installed a rooster in the pediment of the west facade of the central pavilion of the east wing.
+The Republic did not want to be outdone and installed a rooster in the pediment of the west façade of the central pavilion of the east wing.

 Example of sculptures

 All the reliefs and statues in the Cour Carrée represent specific allegories or figures.

 Here is the example of the first window on the left of the second floor of the Lemercier wing on the Pavillon de l'Horloge.
 Above the window, is an allegorical figure of Law.
 Then, at window level from left to right: Moses with the Ten Commandments; the Egyptian goddess Isis with a sistrum; the Inca emperor Manco Cápac with the sun representing his father, the sun god Inti; and Numa Pompilius, the second king of Rome.